JignashaNaghera/front-end-example/README.md

 # Overview of the approach:

-File Structure: The component is organized into a single file (Login.js) for simplicity.
+File Structure: The component is organized into a single file (Login.js) for simplicity.\
-Assets: Images used in the component (e.g., icons) are stored in the assets folder.
+Assets: Images used in the component (e.g., icons) are stored in the assets folder.\
-Styling: Tailwind CSS is used for styling, and responsive design.
+Styling: Tailwind CSS is used for styling, and responsive design.\
 Component Composition: The component is composed of smaller, reusable functions customInput and customButton

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: